feston/recettes/quiche-lorraine.md

 Unroll the pastry in a pie dish (possibly still on its paper, butter the dish generously if not using paper, and don't forget to prick the pastry if using puff pastry).
 Push with your fingers all around the crust area so that it's sticking to the side of the dish and stays upright.
-Don't skip this step, the moisture of the _migaine_ has a tendency to make the pastry fold back inward, while in the oven (which is not really fixable), and this makes for a messy crust, which is, everybody agrees, the best part.
+Don't skip this step, as the moisture of the _migaine_ has a tendency to make the pastry fold back inward while in the oven.
+This cannot really be fixed afterwards and makes for a messy crust, ruining what is arguably the best part of the _quiche_.

 Pour the _migaine_ in the dish.
 At this stage, you might want to re-distribute the _lardons_ so that they spread evenly in the egg & cream mixture.
 It's ideal